 Next you will want to set up a connection so that you can access the notebook being served from the VM to a browser in your local machine.

-On a terminal session from your local machine, not in the VM, setup the connection.
+Setup the connection on a terminal session from your local machine, not in the VM.

 ssh -N -L localhost:8888:localhost:8889 analysis